vaibhavhedaoo/Namaste-React/README.md

 - syntax : useEffect take 2 argument, first is the arrow function, it is a callback function, and second argument is the dependency array which is optional  `useEffect(()=>{
         console.log("useeffect hook");
     },[])`
-- useEffect() callback function will gets called, immediately after your component renders
+- useEffect() callback function will gets called, immediately after your component renders, No matter what useEffect() gets called after initial render
 - you can use useEffect() hook when you need to do something after the component gets rendered.
--  we can fetch the data from remote API with the help of fetch() method and it is given to us by browser
+- we can fetch the data from remote API with the help of fetch() method and it is given to us by browser,
+- The basic nature of useEffect is to execute when the component render, but dependency array changes it's behaviour
+- the second optional parameter in useEffect which is dependency array it can play a very important role.
+  1. if no dependency array is not provided use effect gets called  on every component  render `useEffect(()=>{ console.log("Useeffect called from Header"); });`
+  1.  if we provide empty dependency array [], then useEffect gets called on only initial render just once when the component render's first time, even if the component render's multiple times
+    `useEffect(()=>{ console.log("Useeffect called from Header"); },[]);`
+  1. if you provide anything inside dependency array then, useEffect() gets called everytime when dependency changed `useEffect(()=>{ console.log("Useeffect called from Header"); },[btnName]);` In the above example in dependency array btnName is present, so whenever the btnName is changed the useEffect() gets called.

 ## Implementing shimmer
 - create a seprate component, which is just like cards, and return the shimmer UI when you don;t have data with you